cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 ```

 Let's also handle validation errors gracefully by converting them to
-`ClickException`, like we did in [chapter
+`ClickException`, as we did in [chapter
 2](../hypermodern-python-02-testing#example-cli-handling-exceptions-gracefully)
 for request errors.
-As an example, suppose that Wikipedia responds with a body
+For example, suppose that Wikipedia responds with a body of
-of "null" instead of an actual resource, due to a fictitious bug.
+"null" instead of an actual resource, due to a fictitious bug.

 We can turn this scenario into a test case by configuring the `requests.get`
 mock to produce `None` as the JSON object, and using